 Common forms of abuse against people who are Deaf or hard of hearing include:

 Abusive partners often try to isolate you from trusted friends, family members, resources, or opportunities for help.
-They may be able to control your means of communication, gaslight you, or simply exclude you from conversations or social situations with other people.
+They may try to control your means of communication, gaslight you, or exclude you from conversations or social situations with other people.

-Physical gestures and threatening expressions can be used to intimidate you, including exaggerated signing or signing close to your face and stomping or pounding on doors, floors, or tables.
+Physical gestures and threatening expressions can be used to intimidate you.
+This includes exaggerated signing or signing close to your face and stomping or pounding on doors, floors, or tables.

 Information may travel quickly within Deaf, DeafBlind, or hard of hearing communities.
-While this can be useful to build mutual support networks, it also risks compromising safety and confidentiality depending on the situation.
-Additionally, law enforcement and shelters often aren’t skilled at communicating with people who are Deaf, which risks escalating dangerous situations or manipulation by a partner to threaten, intimidate, or interpret wrongly if the police are contacted.
+This can be useful for building mutual support networks.
+However, it also risks compromising safety and confidentiality, depending on the situation.
+Additionally, law enforcement and shelters often aren’t skilled at communicating with people who are Deaf.
+This can create dangerous situations or manipulation by a partner to threaten, intimidate, or interpret wrongly if the police are contacted.